IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``curl -X PUT -d /usr/local/bin/ds_validator.sh http://localhost:8080/api/admin/settings/:DatasetMetadataValidatorScript``

-In some ways this duplicates a workflow mechanism, since it is possible to define a workflow with additonal validation steps.
+In some ways this duplicates a workflow mechanism, since it is possible to define a workflow with additional validation steps.
 But please note that the important difference is that this external validation happens *synchronously*, while the user is wating; while a workflow is performed asynchronously with a lock placed on the dataset.
 This can be useful to some installations, in some situations.
 But it also means that the script provided should be expected to always work reasonably fast - ideally, in seconds, rather than minutes, etc.

 :DatasetMetadataValidationFailureMsg
 ++++++++++++++++++++++++++++++++++++